troy-west/apache-kafka-three-ways/README.md

 An Open Source Apache Kafka Workshop provided by [Troy-West](http://www.troywest.com), available as a [guided, full day workshop with your team](http://www.troywest.com/workshops).

-Designed to take a full day, this workshop is 50% theory and 50% practice.

-Theory materials provided as a reveal.js presentation.
+Theory materials provided as a reveal.js presentation and Q+A (morning session).

-Practical materials provided in Java and Clojure projects.
+Practical materials provided in Java and Clojure projects (afternoon session).

 # Goals